Unsupported features

 The Metadata tag was supported in MXML as a way to define AS3 metadata, like [Event], on an MXML class.
 A similar <mx:Metadata> tag for Haxe metadata, like @:event, will be added in a future version.

-Binding syntax with curly braces is supported inside an Model tag in MXML, but <mx:Model> in MXHX does not support binding at this time.
+Binding syntax with curly braces is supported inside an Model tag in MXML, but the <mx:Model> tag in MXHX does not support binding at this time.
 An error will be reported.

 Root implements attribute